 As Prince Norodom Sihanouk, Cambodian Prime Minister, arrives in Saigon, Vietnam, for discussions, the limelight is on Laos.

-As Prince Norodom Sihanouk, Cambodian Prime Minister, arrives in Saigon, Vietnam, for discussions, the limelight is on Laos.
+Background: As Prince Norodom Sihanouk, Cambodian Prime Minister, arrives in Saigon, Vietnam, for discussions, the limelight is on Laos.
 Development in that landlocked kingdom, where the dissident pro-communist pathet Lao forces had entrenched themselves in the Northern Frontier, has caused concern in both Vietnam and neighbouring Cambodia.

 South Vietnam's Vice-President Nguyen Ngoc Tho, representing the President, received Prince Sihanouk and party at the airport.
 The diplomatic corps in Vietnam turned out in force to receive the former Cambodian king who abdicated to take part in politics.